Skinny Pumpkin Frappuccino.

 So how can you make this thing the right way?
 Well, you have to begin by freezing a few ingredients into ice cubes.
 You’ll need an ice cube tray to do this.
 They’re probably less than $1 and trust me, you’ll get enough uses out of it.
 In an ice cube tray, freeze milk, pumpkin puree, maple syrup, and some fall spices.
 You may use any kind of milk you prefer.
 I love baking with and drinking vanilla almond milk, so that is what I used.
 If you don’t care to sweeten your treat with maple syrup, try honey, agave, sugar, or your favorite sweetener.
 If you use stevia, a natural sweetener, your skinny frappe will have less calories.

 The spices I used are ground cloves, nutmeg, and cinnamon.
 You may simply use pumpkin pie spice instead.
-Mix all of those ingredients together and freeze:
+Mix all of those ingredients together and freeze.
+Kevin was questioning my orange ice cubes.
+He totally thought this was weird… which, it is.

 You’ll also need some cold coffee.
 Decaf or regular, flavored or unflavored – it won’t matter.
 The temperature of your coffee is so important though!
 If you use warm or even room temperature coffee, the ice cubes will melt and become water, not creamy/slushy like you want.
 So use very cold coffee.
 You could also freeze your coffee into ice cubes.
 You’ll need some extra milk to fully blend the pumpkin ice cubes and the coffee ice cubes together.
 I just find it easier to use liquid cold coffee.